Duncuiad/MovingFrames/README.md

 ## Overview

-The repo is a proof of concept for simple splines of poses (positions and orientations together) implemented using dual quaternions.
-The core concept is to take the geodesics of the space of unit dual quaternions and use them like they were the straight lines of euclidean space.
+The repo is a proof of concept of simple splines of poses (positions and orientations together) implemented using dual quaternions.
+The core idea is to take the geodesics of the space of unit dual quaternions and use them like they were the straight lines of euclidean space.
 It turns out that those geodesics are easier to compute than it sounds!

 ![](Screenshots/Curve02.png)

-It turns out that spending some time in creating a micro engine goes a long way in making debugging easier, data creation more straightforward and overall making progress faster.
-That's how repo ended up with some (very) barebones features like (object-oriented) entities made up of components, world/entity handling, a level editor interface, camera and serialization.
-I'll surely use them again in future projects.
+It also turns out that spending some time creating a micro engine (instead of just focusing on the main feature) goes a long way towards making debugging easier, making data creation more straightforward and overall making progress faster.
+That's how the repo ended up with some (very) barebones features like (object-oriented) entities made up of components, world/entity handling, a level editor interface, camera and serialization.
+I'll surely be using them again in future projects.

 Here is an example of the interface I used to setup the following pictures.
 The tripods represent the editable key frames that are then interpolated by the spline algorithms.
 Each key frame is described by two dual quaternions: one for the pose (orientation + position) and one for the twist (linear and angular velocities).

 ![](Screenshots/Curve01.png)

-The code relies on GLFW for window handling, GLAD (OpenGL 4.5) for graphics, GLM for maths, Assimp for model loading and ImGUI for the graphical interface.
+The code relies on GLFW for window handling, GLAD (OpenGL 4.5) for graphics, GLM for maths, Assimp for model loading and Dear ImGui for the graphical interface.

-The splines can be used to obtain lots of different effects by making use of geometry shaders:
+The splines can take on many different guises, making use of geometry shaders:

 ![](Screenshots/Curve08.png)
 ![](Screenshots/Curve04.png)